 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Empire Lounge is one of many early LGBT landmarks documented in the book.)

-Credits: research, text and photos contributed by Michail Takach;
+Credits: Research, text and photos by website co-host Michail Takach;

 Photo courtesy Milwaukee Public Library, Historic Photo Collection